OGGM/oggm/docs/introduction.rst

       across platforms and HPCs.

     Community
-      Welcoming community of users and developers: get in touch and join us!
+      Welcoming community of users and developers: :ref:`get in touch <contact>` and join us!

 Example workflow
 ~~~~~~~~~~~~~~~~